Chandan-Shaw/Characterization/README.md

   The electric power utility companies measures energy in Watt-hour (Wh) , Where 1 Wh = 3600 J.

   ### 1.6 Resistor
-  A resistor is an passive electrical component that opposes the flow of electric current and is mainly used to control voltage/current, and set bias conditions in circuits.
+  A resistor is an passive electrical component that opposes the flow of electric current.

+  The resistance value is measured in **Ohms (Ω)**

+  Given by Ohm’s Law:

+  V=I×R

   **Used of Resistor**
+   - Its main use is to limit or control the flow of electric current in a circuit.
+   - To set biasing in amplifiers
+   -

 - ## 1.
 CMOS